India: Foreign relations

-China's nuclear test of 1964, as well as its repeated threats to intervene in support of Pakistan in the 1965 war, convinced India to develop nuclear weapons.
+China's nuclear test of 1964 and threats to intervene in support of Pakistan in the 1965 war caused India to produce nuclear weapons.
 India conducted its first nuclear weapons test in 1974 and carried out additional underground testing in 1998.
-Despite criticism and military sanctions, India has signed neither the Comprehensive Nuclear-Test-Ban Treaty nor the Nuclear Non-Proliferation Treaty, considering both to be flawed and discriminatory.
+India has signed neither the Comprehensive Nuclear-Test-Ban Treaty nor the Nuclear Non-Proliferation Treaty, considering both to be flawed and discriminatory.
 India maintains a "no first use" nuclear policy and is developing a nuclear triad capability as a part of its "Minimum Credible Deterrence" doctrine.
-It is developing a ballistic missile defence shield and, a fifth-generation fighter jet.
-Other indigenous military projects involve the design and implementation of Vikrant-class aircraft carriers and Arihant-class nuclear submarines.

-Since the end of the Cold War, India has increased its economic, strategic, and military co-operation with the United States and the European Union.
+Since the end of the Cold War, India has increased its economic, strategic, and military cooperation with the United States and the European Union.
 In 2008, a civilian nuclear agreement was signed between India and the United States.
-Although India possessed nuclear weapons at the time and was not a party to the Nuclear Non-Proliferation Treaty, it received waivers from the International Atomic Energy Agency and the Nuclear Suppliers Group, ending earlier restrictions on India's nuclear technology and commerce.
-As a consequence, India became the sixth de facto nuclear weapons state.
-India subsequently signed co-operation agreements involving civilian nuclear energy with Russia, France, the United Kingdom, and Canada.
+Although India possessed nuclear weapons at the time and was not a party to the Nuclear Non-Proliferation Treaty, it received waivers from the International Atomic Energy Agency and the Nuclear Suppliers Group, ending earlier restrictions on India's nuclear technology and commerce; India subsequently signed co-operation agreements involving civilian nuclear energy with Russia, France, the United Kingdom, and Canada.

-The President of India is the supreme commander of the nation's armed forces; with 1.45 million active troops, they compose the world's second-largest military.
+The President of India is the supreme commander of the nation's armed forces.
+With 1.45 million active troops, they are the world's second-largest military.
 It comprises the Indian Army, the Indian Navy, the Indian Air Force, and the Indian Coast Guard.
 The official Indian defence budget for 2011 was US$36.03 billion, or 1.83% of GDP.
-Defence expenditure was pegged at US$70.12 billion for fiscal year 2022–23 and, increased 9.8% than previous fiscal year.
-India is the world's second largest arms importer; between 2016 and 2020, it accounted for 9.5% of the total global arms imports.
+Defence expenditure was pegged at US$70.12 billion for fiscal year 2022–23 and, increased 9.8% on the previous fiscal year.
+India is the world's second-largest arms importer; between 2016 and 2020, it accounted for 9.5% of the total global arms imports.
 Much of the military expenditure was focused on defence against Pakistan and countering growing Chinese influence in the Indian Ocean.
-In May 2017, the Indian Space Research Organisation launched the South Asia Satellite, a gift from India to its neighbouring SAARC countries.
-In October 2018, India signed a US$5.43 billion (over 400 billion) agreement with Russia to procure four S-400 Triumf surface-to-air missile defence systems, Russia's most advanced long-range missile defence system.